-To mitigate theft of personal information, USG organizations may take the following steps with respect to its internal operating procedures:
+To mitigate theft of personal information, USG organizations should take the following steps with respect to its internal operating procedures:

-- 1. Lock file cabinets, desk drawers, overhead cabinets, and any other storage space containing documents with covered account information when not in use. - 2.
+- 1. Lock file cabinets, desk drawers, overhead cabinets and any other storage space containing documents with covered account information when not in use. - 2.
 Lock storage rooms containing documents with covered account information and record retention areas at the end of each workday or when unsupervised. - 3.
-Clear desks, workstations, work areas, printers, fax machines, and common shared work areas of all documents containing covered account information when not in use. - 4.
+Clear desks, workstations, work areas, printers, fax machines and common shared work areas of all documents containing covered account information when not in use. - 4.
 Destroy documents or computer files containing covered account or protected information in a secure manner.
-Note: Records may only be destroyed in accordance with the state's records retention guideline.
-Drawing on NIST 800-53 Media Sanitation controls:

-- a.
-Media must be sanitized prior to disposal, released from organizational control, or released for reuse using organizationally defined sanitation techniques and procedures; and - b.
-Employ sanitation techniques and procedures with the strength and integrity commensurate with the security category or classification of the information stored. - 5.
-Ensure that office computers with access to covered account information are password protected. - 6.
-Ensure that the endpoint is secure. - 7.
-Avoid the use of social security numbers (SSN) except when deemed essential for business functions. - 8.
-Use encryption devices or protocols when transmitting covered account or protected information. - 9.
+Note: Records may only be destroyed following the state's records retention guideline.
+Drawing on NIST 800-53 Media Sanitation controls: - Media must be sanitized prior to disposal, released from organizational control, or released for reuse using organizationally defined sanitation techniques and procedures; and - b.
+Employ sanitation techniques and procedures with the strength and integrity equal with the security category or classification of the information stored. - Ensure that office computers with access to covered account information are password protected and multifactor authentication is implemented following organizationally assessed risks. - 6.
+Ensure that the endpoints are managed and secured (i.e., inventoried, scanned, patched and firewalled). - 7.
+Avoid the use of social security numbers (SSN) except when considered essential for business functions. - 8.
+Use encryption devices or protocols when transmitting or storing covered account or protected information. - 9.
+Apply the standards of care as described in the Appropriate Usage Standard23. - 10.
 Evaluate the effectiveness of the steps above and implement the principle of continuous improvement.

-This section should be read in conjunction with the Family Education Rights and Privacy Act (FERPA), the Georgia Open Records Act, and other applicable laws and policies.
-If an employee is uncertain of the sensitivity of a particular piece of information, he/she should contact his/her supervisor or USG Cybersecurity for advice.
+This section should be read in conjunction with the Family Education Rights and Privacy Act (FERPA), the Georgia Open Records Act and other applicable laws and policies.
+If an employee is uncertain of the sensitivity of a particular piece of information, he/she should contact his/her supervisor or USG Cybersecurity.